apache/flink/docs/dev/table/connect.zh.md

   hbase_column_family_name2 ROW<...>
 ) WITH (
   'connector.type' = 'hbase', -- required: specify this table type is hbase

   'connector.version' = '1.4.3',          -- required: valid connector versions are "1.4.3"

   'connector.table-name' = 'hbase_table_name',  -- required: hbase table name

-  'connector.zookeeper.quorum' = 'localhost:2181', -- required: HBase Zookeeper quorum configuration
+  -- required: HBase Zookeeper quorum configuration 'connector.zookeeper.quorum' = 'localhost:2181',
-  'connector.zookeeper.znode.parent' = '/test',    -- optional: the root dir in Zookeeper for HBase cluster.
-                                                   -- The default value is "/hbase".
+  -- optional: the root dir in Zookeeper for HBase cluster, default value is '/hbase' 'connector.zookeeper.znode.parent' = '/test',

-  'connector.write.buffer-flush.max-size' = '10mb', -- optional: writing option, determines how many size in memory of buffered
+  -- optional: writing option, determines how many size in memory of buffered rows to insert per round trip.
-                                                    -- rows to insert per round trip.
-This can help performance on writing to JDBC
+  -- This can help performance on writing to JDBC database.
-                                                    -- database.
 The default value is "2mb".
+  'connector.write.buffer-flush.max-size' = '10mb',

-  'connector.write.buffer-flush.max-rows' = '1000', -- optional: writing option, determines how many rows to insert per round trip.
+  -- optional: writing option, determines how many rows to insert per round trip.
   -- This can help performance on writing to JDBC database.
 No default value, -- i.e. the default flushing is not depends on the number of buffered rows.
+  'connector.write.buffer-flush.max-rows' = '1000',

-  'connector.write.buffer-flush.interval' = '2s',   -- optional: writing option, sets a flush interval flushing buffered requesting
-                                                    -- if the interval passes, in milliseconds.
-Default value is "0s", which means
-                                                    -- no asynchronous flush thread will be scheduled.
+  -- optional: writing option, sets a flush interval flushing buffered requesting -- if the interval passes, in milliseconds.
+Default value is "0s", which means -- no asynchronous flush thread will be scheduled.
+  'connector.write.buffer-flush.interval' = '2s'
 )
 {% endhighlight %}
 </div>